Channel A (TV channel): 1963–1980: Dong-A Broadcasting Station (radio)

 DBS' What do you think? is the world's first "town meeting" program which started in 1965.
-It was a live debate show dealing with different political and economical issues.
-This show was an extremely radical program considering the oppressive military regime at the time where freedom of press was severely restricted.
+It was a live debate show dealing with different political and economic issues.
+This show was an extremely radical program considering the oppressive military regime at the time when freedom of press was severely restricted.
 Furthermore, Hyun-Doo Kang, Seoul National University's honorary professor and former professor of journalism commented, "DBS will be recorded as the most brave station in the history of broadcasting."

-In 1966, DBS was able to live broadcast the 37th Dong-A Marathon and this was first time to live broadcast a full marathon race in South Korean radio history.
+In 1966, DBS was able to live broadcast the 37th Dong-A Marathon and this was the first time to live broadcast a full marathon race in South Korean radio history.
 Furthermore, in 1964, DBS was the first broadcaster in South Korea to build a satellite studio in Midopa Department Store in Myeongdong.

 In 1976, DBS Monday through Tuesday radio drama Pretty Boy Got the number one spot with 97.3%, achieving an all-kill against MBC's Nationwide News 8, KBS's Evening News and TBC's FM Latest Inkigayo on its time slot.
-No other radio program has break this record until now.
+No other radio program has broken this record until now.
 In November 1980, DBS permanently discontinued airing due to the government's mandatory merger decision and was integrated with Korean Broadcasting System.
 On December 25, 1980, Dong-A Broadcasting Station closed due to the mandatory merger to the Korean Broadcasting System by the military government forces resulting in the launching of KBS Radio Seoul.
 In 1991, Dong-A Broadcasting Station's Frequency of 792 kHz is transferred to Seoul Broadcasting System.
 On January 1, 2000, Construction completion of Dong-A Media Center.
 On July 22, 2009, Amendment of Media law passed the national assembly to deregulate the media market of South Korea.